lautta/tsp/README.md

 #### Solutions
-Our solutions are found in the /results folder and each folder includes tsp-verifier.py and TSPAllVisited.py for verification There are 3 sets of results:
+Our solutions are found in the /results folder and each folder includes tsp-verifier.py and TSPAllVisited.py for verification
+- Refer to the report pdf for reference to which algorithm was used for each solution
+- There are 3 sets of results:
  	- one set for the example problems found in the /results/examples/ folder
  	- one set for the unlimited competition problems found in the /results/comp-unlimited/ folder
  	- one set for the under 3 minutes competition problems found in the /results/comp-under-3/ folder